vctcar/cloud_blog_template/README.md

 - IAM Roles and Policies
 - App Runner Service

+## 🔧 First-Time Setup

+After running the "Setup Infrastructure" workflow, you'll need to manually configure some GitHub secrets:

+1. Go to your repository's Settings → Environments
+2. Select or create the environment (dev/prod)
+3. Add the following secret:
+   - Name: `ECR_REPOSITORY_URI`
+   - Value: The ECR URI provided in the workflow output

+This step is required before running the "Build and Push Image" workflow.

+### Deployment Order

+1. Run "Setup Infrastructure" workflow
+2. Configure the environment secret (manual step)
+3. Run "Build and Push Image" workflow
+4. Run "Deploy to App Runner" workflow

 ## 📦 Deployment

 The project includes two main GitHub Actions workflows: